American Revolution: British return: 1776–1777

 The British also took New Jersey, pushing the Continental Army into Pennsylvania.
-Washington crossed the Delaware River back into New Jersey in a surprise attack in late December 1776 and defeated the Hessian and British armies at Trenton and Princeton, thereby regaining control of most of New Jersey.
-The victories gave an important boost to Patriots at a time when morale was flagging, and they have become iconic events of the war.
+Washington crossed the Delaware River back into New Jersey in a surprise attack in late December 1776 and defeated the Hessian and British garrisons at Trenton and Princeton, thereby regaining control of most of New Jersey.
+The victories gave an important boost to Patriots at a time when morale was flagging and enlistments were ending, and they have become iconic events of the war.

-In September 1777, in anticipation of a coordinated attack by the British Army on the revolutionary capital of Philadelphia, the Continental Congress was forced to depart Philadelphia temporarily for Baltimore, where they continued deliberations.

-In 1777, the British sent Burgoyne's invasion force from Canada south to New York to seal off New England.
-Their aim was to isolate New England, which the British perceived as the primary source of agitation.
-Rather than move north to support Burgoyne, the British army in New York City went to Philadelphia in a major case of mis-coordination, capturing it from Washington.
-The invasion army under Burgoyne was much too slow and became trapped in northern New York state.
-It surrendered after the Battles of Saratoga in October 1777.
-From early October 1777 until November 15, a siege distracted British troops at Fort Mifflin, Philadelphia, Pennsylvania, and allowed Washington time to preserve the Continental Army by safely leading his troops to harsh winter quarters at Valley Forge.
+In 1777, the British sent Burgoyne's invasion force from Canada south through New York with the aim of isolating New England to the east, which the British perceived as the primary source of agitation.
+In anticipation of a coordinated British attack on the de facto revolutionary capital of Philadelphia, the Continental Congress was forced to temporarily depart Philadelphia in September for Baltimore, where they continued deliberations.
+Rather than move north to support Burgoyne, the British army in New York City in fact went to Philadelphia in a major case of mis-coordination, capturing it from Washington.
+The invasion army from Canada was much too slow and became trapped in northern New York state.
+It surrendered to the Americans after the Battles of Saratoga in October 1777.
+From early October 1777 until November 15, a siege distracted British troops at Fort Mifflin, Pennsylvania and allowed Washington time to preserve the Continental Army by safely leading his troops to harsh winter quarters at Valley Forge, some 35 miles from Philadelphia.

 Prisoners

 On August 23, 1775, George III declared Americans to be traitors to the Crown if they took up arms against royal authority.
 There were thousands of British and Hessian soldiers in American hands following their surrender at the Battles of Saratoga.
 Lord Germain took a hard line, but the British generals on American soil never held treason trials, and instead treated captured American soldiers as prisoners of war.
 The dilemma was that tens of thousands of Loyalists were under American control and American retaliation would have been easy.
 The British built much of their strategy around using these Loyalists.
-The British maltreated the prisoners whom they held, resulting in more deaths to American prisoners of war than from combat operations.
+The British maltreated the prisoners whom they held, resulting in more American deaths in the prisons than all the American battlefield mortalities, combined.
 At the end of the war, both sides released their surviving prisoners.